 Attendance is mandatory for both lecture and laboratory sessions.
-Open-note quizzes will be given at the beginning of each lecture; students arriving late will receive half credit and students leaving early will receive zeros (if you must leave early, please let me know before lecture begins).
-Students caught cheating will be taken before the Honor Court (this includes filling out a quiz or signing an attendance sheet for another student).
+Open-note quizzes will be given at the beginning of each lecture; students arriving late will receive half credit and students leaving early will receive zeros (if you must leave early please let me know before lecture begins).
 Missing more than 2 required lecture quizzes results in failure of the course.
 Perfect attendance for the entire semester is rewarded with a bonus added to your final course grade (as long as you pass the final exam).